On the Impact of Multiple Source Code Representations on Software Engineering Tasks -- An Empirical Study: Background

 \subsection{Path-based Code Representation}

 In their work, Alon et al. \cite{alon2018general} proposed representing a code snippet as a set of paths in its AST.
-They have used the AST paths with Conditional Random Fields (CRF) and evaluated the approach on method naming.
+They used these AST paths with Conditional Random Fields (CRF) and evaluated the approach on method naming.
+Additionally, they introduced the concept of \textit{Path Contexts} in their work.
 Later, \textit{code2vec} \cite{alon2019code2vec} used these AST paths with an attention-based neural network and gained better results than the CRF approach.
-We briefly explain the concepts of AST path and path contexts:
+We briefly explain the concepts of AST path and path contexts as defined by Alon et al. \cite{alon2018general}:

 \begin{definition}[AST Path] Let $n$ represent a node in an AST, and it has two attributes - the type of node $d$ and the code token $t$.
 A path between nodes in the AST that begins at a terminal node $n_1$, goes through a series of intermediate non-terminal nodes $n_2$, \ldots, $n_k$, and ends at another terminal $n_{k+1}$ is called an AST path of length $k$.
 The path $p$ is represented by a sequence of the form: $d_1a_1d_2a_2$\ldots $d_{k}a_{k}d_{k+1}$, where $d_1$, $d_2$, \ldots, $d_{k+1}$ are the types of the nodes $n_1$, $n_2$, \ldots, $n_{k+1}$ respectively, and $a_1$, $a_2$,\ldots, $a_k$ are the directions of movements between path nodes in the AST.
 Here, $a_i$ $\in$ \{ $\uparrow$, $\downarrow$ \}. \end{definition}